 Step 1.
 Put tamarind in 100 ml of warm water and put aside to soak.

 Step 2 .
-Cut, peel and de-seed your pumpkin.
-Add pumpkin to the pot, cover with water (the water should be about 1 cm above the pumpkin) and boil it until you can mash it with a fork, for about 20 minutes.
+Cut, peel and de-seed your butternut squash.
+Add butternutto the pot, cover with water (the water should be about 1 cm above the pumpkin) and boil it until you can mash it with a fork, for about 20 minutes.

 Step 3.
-When ready, mash pumpkin in the same pot with a hand mixer, or process in a blender together with the water in which it was boiled.
+When ready, mash the cooked butternut in the same pot with a fork or with a hand mixer, or process in a blender together with the water in which it was boiled.
 It should have a consistency of a thin puree.

 Step 4.
-In a small amount of oil or ghee fry garlic and ginger until they release the aroma.
-Mix with the pumpkin puree, and bring to boil again.
+In a small amount of cooking oile fry garlic and ginger until they release the aroma.
+Mix with the butternut puree, and bring to boil again.

 Step 5.
 Remove tamarind pulp form the water where it was soaked, squeeze the pulp to get out the water it has absorbed.
 Mix tamarind water with the pumpkin puree, add salt and boil for another 3 minutes.